iwona-pekala/mobile-a11y/Android/Text Field/Label.md

 ```

 The decorator can contain any required layout: labels, borders, prefixes, suffixes, supporting text, error messages, icons, or other UI.

-Keep these elements as real UI content and preserve the text field's native semantics.
-Do not try to reproduce them with `contentDescription` **anywhere** in the text field hierarchy.
+Do not try to include them in the text field's contentDescription.

 **Note:** contentDescription may interfere with text editing operations when applied to the text field, and does not name the field when applied to its parent.
 It can still be used on child elements, such as icons, when applicable.